porfanid/apvs/README.md

 Set JAVA_HOME to the proper java installation otherwise `mvn release:perform` will fail on calling `javadoc`

-Make sure to run wit -Pprod
+Make sure to run with -Pprod